cgiacomi/sms2droid/README.md

 The script extracts the data from the sms.db file, which is the iPhone's sms backup file and creates an xml file which can be used by the 'SMS Backup & Restore' [android app](http://android.riteshsahu.com/apps/sms-backup-restore).

-sms2droid is release under the Apache License, Version 2.0
+sms2droid is released under the Apache License, Version 2.0

 How To